youvalv/ts-mui-nextjs-starter-1f6d8/content/pages/about.md

 slug: about
 sections:
   - type: HeroSection
-    title: Example for H2 headline
+    title: Example for H2 headline..
     subtitle: This is the subtitle...
     text: >
       This is **Markdown** *text*.